HUMN 7032 Public Health in Complex Emergencies

 Coordinator Nidhi Wali Opens in new window

-Description The health, socio-economic, and political aspects of conflicts and disasters are complex and multidimensional, requiring political commitment and coordinated and effective prevention.
-This subject uses critical analyses to provide students with the skills and knowledge required to understand the politics of public health response in emergency situations.
-Students will be introduced to rapid health assessment protocols in, and health priorities and the prevention of public health effects of, complex emergencies.
-They will gain practical skills to evaluate and critically appraise the evidence used to inform public health policy and the effectiveness of different decision-making practices in emergency situations.
+Description The health, socio-economic, and political aspects of conflicts and disasters are complex and multidimensional requiring political commitment and coordinated and effective prevention.
+This has been evident with the rise in extreme weather events, COVID-19 pandemic and protracted crises.
+This subject uses critical analyses with a sustainability and gender lens to understand public health responses in emergency situations.
+Students will be introduced to rapid health assessment protocols in, health priorities, linkages of Water, Sanitation and Hygiene (WASH) to health outcomes, health inequities and gender disparities and the prevention of public health effects of, complex emergencies.
+It provides students with the skills and knowledge required to understand the politics of public health response in emergency situations.
+They will gain the practical skills to assess and respond to health needs of populations, evaluate the evidence used to inform public health policy and the effectiveness of different decision-making practices in emergency situations.

 School Social Sciences